iamshm/wsl-lvim-config/README.md

 12. To get jsx snippets in js files, add react snippets to js snippet file (friendly snippets)

+13. Replace [this](config.lua) with your config.lua.
+You may get some errors, avoid them.
+Once they are installed, restart lvim.

-13. To get auto imports of custom Components through LSP, you need to have a jsconfig.json file in your project.
+14. To get auto imports of custom Components through LSP, you need to have a jsconfig.json file in your project.
 I have provided my jsconfig.
 To get jsonfig everytime easily I have created a alias (in .zshrc) and you just need to type jsconfig in your project directory and you are good to go.

 ##### Tips
 If you are getting any path related errors like nvm not found, lvim not found, etc. Kindly update your path by refering to [.zshrc](.zshrc)